 Trump Overhauls Key Environmental Law To Speed Up Pipelines And Other Projects

-In Atlanta today, President Trump will announce big changes to the regulations that govern one of the nation's most significant environmental laws.
+In Atlanta today, President Trump announced a "top to bottom overhaul" of the regulations that govern one of the nation's most significant environmental laws.
 The aim is to speed up approval for major projects like pipelines and highways, but critics say it could sideline the concerns of poor and minority communities impacted by those projects, and discount their impact on climate change.

+Speaking at a UPS facility, Trump decried the "mountains and mountains of bureaucratic red tape in Washington, D.C.," and recalled being frustrated by it as a builder in New York.
+He said one of the first projects to benefit from his streamlining would be the expansion of a freeway south of Atlanta.

+"We are reclaiming America's proud heritage as a nation of builders and an nation that can get things done," he said.

 The 50-year-old National Environmental Policy Act, or NEPA, was signed into law by President Richard Nixon.
 It requires federal agencies to consider the environmental effects of proposed projects before they are approved.
 It also gives the public and interest groups the ability to comment on those evaluations.

-The administration's new regulations are expected to reduce the types and number of projects that will be subject to review under the NEPA.
-An earlier version of the proposed rules truncated those reviews in an effort to streamline processes that can take years to complete.
-It also dropped a requirement that agencies consider the cumulative environmental effects of projects, such as their contribution to climate change.
+The administration's new regulations are expected to reduce the types and number of projects that will be subject to review under the NEPA, shorten the timeline for reviews, and drop a requirement that agencies consider the cumulative environmental effects of projects, such as their contribution to climate change.

 The changes weaken a law that's played a major role in limiting the Trump administration's agenda of "energy dominance."
 In just the last week, environmental reviews have sidelined a series of controversial oil and gas pipeline projects, including the Keystone XL, the Dakota Access and the Atlantic Coast pipelines.